EndPointCorp/end-point-blog/2023/03/interchange-vend-tax.md

 <!-- Photo by Juan Pablo Ventoso, 2022 -->

-New 3rd-party tax API support has been added to core Interchange.
-In the wake of the Wayfair decision<sup>1</sup>, many businesses running Interchange catalogs lack the necessary tools for full compliance.
+New 3rd-party tax API support has been added to core Interchange<sup>1</sup>.

+In the wake of the Wayfair court decision<sup>2</sup>, many businesses running Interchange catalogs lack the necessary tools for full compliance.
 A new translation layer has been created in `Vend::Tax` to connect the standard sales tax structures and routines that operate within Interchange, and the development of vendor-specific 3rd-party tax providers.
 The goal of the `Vend::Tax` framework is to create a space to allow for development of any number of vendor-specific tax services to support tax calculation in Interchange.

 `Vend::Tax` defines 3 new tags to support its function: